anthem-audio/anthem/docs/index.md

 Anthem is developed and maintained by a group of volunteers, with a focus on maintainability, beautiful UI design, and strong usability.
 This has influenced several key architectural decisions, including:

 - **UI with Flutter**: Anthem's UI is built using Flutter, which provides:
-  - An excellent abstraction for building UIs
+  - An effective abstraction for building UIs
-  - A fantastic and time-saving developer experience, with features like hot-reload that improve iteration time
+  - A time-saving developer experience, with features like hot-reload that improve iteration time
+  - A flexible and performant language (Dart) that doesn't get in the way when trying to build complex UIs
-  - A mature platform that allows us to focus on solving the problems we care about, instead of fixing the tools
+  - A mature platform that allows us to focus on solving the problems we care about, instead of building and/or fixing the tools we're using
   - A rendering system that is fast-by-default, and tools for further optimizing performance

 - **Tracktion Engine**: The Anthem engine uses Tracktion Engine at its core, enabling the Anthem project to focus on UI design and usability without needing to reinvent an audio engine.
+Anthem is designed with a strong separation between the UI and the engine, and the engine can be replaced in the future if that serves a design goal.
+However, it doesn't serve the current project goals to reinvent the wheel here, and Tracktion Engine provides a number of advanced features, such as tempo automation and audio time stretching.

 ## Architecture